TV Tropes is 149% Funded

 - Some creatures in Pokémon have the moves Spikes, Toxic Spikes, Spike Cannon and/or Pin Missile.
 There are also Icicle Spear and Icicle Crash for the Ice-types.

-- Kraid in both Metroid and Super Metroid
+- Kraid in both Metroid and Super Metroid.

 - Super Metroid also has cactus-like enemies that fire spikes, rather than spines.

 - Kirby has the Needle ability.
 Recent games have given it the ability to fire the spikes.

 - Starcraft: Drones and Hydralisks spit spines at their enemies.